The Bankrate promise

 Paying off your entire balance every month is easier to do if you create a budget before using your card.
 Try to charge purchases to your card only when you have enough room in your budget to pay them off in full.

 Your credit card company must send you a statement at least 21 days before your due date.
 When you get your statement, read it right away.
-Check the date your payment is due, and decide how you’ll make your payment.
-You may choose to pay through the credit card issuer’s mobile app or website, by phone, or by mailing in a check.
+Check the date your payment is due and decide how you’ll make your payment.
+You may choose to pay through the credit card issuer’s mobile app or website, by phone or by mailing in a check.

 The bottom line

-There are good reasons to carry a balance during a 0 percent APR period, like if you’re paying down a balance from another card or if you need to make a large purchase.
+There are good reasons to carry a balance during a 0 percent APR period, such as if you’re paying down a balance from another card or if you need to make a large purchase.
 But carrying a balance during a 0 percent APR period can lead to unexpected interest charges or fees if you don’t read the fine print and monitor your card use closely.